DamiiPeralta/pfg7-back/README.md

    ```

 3. **Set up the environment variables:**
-   Create a `.env` file in the root of the project and add the following variables:
+   Create a `.env.development` file in the root of the project and add the following variables:

    ```env
    DB_HOST=your_database_host